Volunteer Services at MUSC Health

 • You will be scheduled for a health screening at MUSC Employee Health Services.
 We will request an appointment that fits your schedule, to be determined during the interview process.
 Applicants will be given a two step TB skin test and are required to present a copy of their immunization records at the time of their health screening.

-Requirements for Volunteers
+Requirements for Current Volunteers

 All volunteers are required to review the Hospital Mandatory Review every year.
 Please review the Annual Review Booklet and complete the post test.